 How could this all be just an hour from Melbourne?

-Hanging Rock is a favourite day trip amongst Melburnians.
-It’s mostly visited by locals, so it is somewhat of a hidden gem.
+Hanging Rock is a favourite day trip amongst Melburnians and is mostly visited by locals.
 It’s only 1 hour from the city and even closer to Melbourne airport.
-The drive is easy and relaxing and once you’re there you’ll be taken aback by the natural beauty of the area.
+The drive is easy and on sealed roads.
 If you love geological wonders, or unique locations, then Hanging Rock reserve is for you.

 Hanging Rock is most easily accessed by car.
 Alternatively you can take the train to Woodend and then catch an Uber.
 If you are enjoying a road trip to Hanging Rock, note that you will be driving on a toll road.
 Ensure you have an eTag or prepaid pass organised to avoid a fine.

 Hanging Rock reserve is an easy 1 hour drive along the freeway from the Melbourne CBD.
 The turn off is well signed and the reserve is only a short drive from the freeway.
 It is definitely one of the easiest short trips from Melbourne.